 Introduce the different groups

-If the kids are from different sides of the family or just don’t know each other, make sure you introduce them.
-Otherwise, they might ignore each other for the entire evening.
-Help them break the ice to make sure they have a great time.
+If the children are from different sides of the family or don’t know each other, make sure you introduce them early on.
+Otherwise, they may end up sticking to themselves for the whole day.
+Helping them break the ice will ensure they enjoy the celebration together.

-When making the introduction, it’s a good idea to also give them an activity to do.
-This can be one of the games mentioned previously or just a simple task they could do together.
+When making introductions, it’s a good idea to give them an activity straight away.
+This could be one of the games already planned or a simple task they can do together.

 Ask the kids if they want to help

-For example, you can ask them to find the adults for the photographs.
-You can also get them to give directions as your guests arrive.
-You can easily make these activities into games with scoreboards and a prize at the end.
+For example, you could ask them to help find adults for group photographs or guide guests to the right area.
+These small jobs can easily be turned into games with scoreboards and prizes at the end.

 Plan a Place to Sleep